yhl452493373/OpenCore-EFI-for-MSI-MPG-X570-Gaming-Plus/README.md

 ## EFI for Opencore，Support MacOS 10.15.2,i don't know if it works with other version

+---
+### In order to boot with BIOS Boot Device Select,please add file EFI/BOOT/BOOTX64.efi to uefi boot menu

+---
 ### BIOS Setting
 + Secure Boot -> Disable
 + Serial Port -> Disable